 - The HCBC Officials application must be submitted by deadline to Horse Council BC.

 - The applicant must be Horse Council BC member in good standing.
 Of the four references, three must be accredited Dressage judges of Senior Basic status or higher, from any nationally recognized federation.

 - The applicant must have competed at a minimum of Second Level in recognized competitions.
 Please list competition name, location date, and technical level competed at the competitions.

-- Applicants must attend and be evaluated at a Horse Council BC Dressage Officials clinic and approved by the Senior Clinician.
-Please include a copy of evaluation and Certificate of Attendance
+- Applicants must attend and be evaluated at a Horse Council BC Dressage Officials clinic and be evaluated as a competent judge by the Senior Clinician.
+Please include any recognized Officials Clinic Certificate of Completion for verification with your application.